Search for photons above 10$^{19}$ eV with the surface detector of the Pierre Auger Observatory: Analysis method

 \subsection{Event selection}

-To ensure events with a good reconstruction and optimize the photon search, we select only events in which: \begin{itemize} \item the detector with the highest signal is surrounded by a hexagon of six stations that are fully operational, \item the reconstructed zenith is in the range $30^\circ-60^\circ$, \item the reconstructed energy in hadronic scale is required to be $E_{\rm had} >10^{18.5}$~eV. \end{itemize} The second condition ensures that the majority of selected photon-induced showers reach their maximum development before being detected, as $\langle X_{\rm max} \rangle$ exceeds the vertical atmospheric depth at the Observatory site already at \mbox{$E_\gamma > 10^{19}$~eV} and increases with increasing $E_\gamma$.
+To ensure events with a good reconstruction and optimize the photon search, we exclude lightning events and we select only events in which: \begin{itemize} \item the detector with the highest signal is surrounded by a hexagon of six stations that are fully operational, \item the reconstructed zenith is in the range $30^\circ-60^\circ$, \item the reconstructed energy in hadronic scale is $E_{\rm had} >10^{18.5}$~eV. \end{itemize} The second condition ensures that the majority of selected photon-induced showers reach their maximum development before being detected, as $\langle X_{\rm max} \rangle$ exceeds the vertical atmospheric depth at the Observatory site already at \mbox{$E_\gamma > 10^{19}$~eV} and increases with increasing $E_\gamma$.
 The latter condition reduces the background from low energy showers initiated by nuclei while not impacting the selection efficiency for photons above 10~EeV when combined with the observable-related cuts.

-The timing and shape of the signal acquired by each PMT of the WCDs is of paramount importance for the risetime observable $\Delta$ defined in \cref{eq:delta}.
-A special attention is given to the quality of the PMT outputs to avoid distorted signals from features shown by single PMTs, which may significantly affect the discriminant observables and could result in mimicking photon-like signals.
-Besides the quality criteria applied routinely to the SD events, three new filters have been designed specifically for the photon searches, rejecting PMTs with significant afterpulses, an oscillating baseline pattern or a nonphysically slow decrease of their signal.
-Since only the individual PMTs are removed from the events, the effect on the number of events selected is negligible.